alexandru-savinov/BalancedNewsGo/memory-bank/activeContext.md

 - Backend components integrated and functional end-to-end
 - Frontend enhanced with summaries, bias info, and feedback forms

+## Debugging and Diagnostics

+- Introduced **verbose logging** across backend modules to facilitate troubleshooting.
+- Fixed a **nil pointer dereference bug** in the LLM integration module, improving stability.
+- Improved configuration fallback logic to use environment variables when config files are unavailable.

 ## Next Steps and Improvements

 ### Quality Control Loops